DefinitionPercentage of infants ever breastfed (or received breast milk at birth).

 * other interventions, such as interrupted breastfeeding and phototherapy, often result in lactation failure and a continued perception of the infant as vulnerable to illness or injury.

-Health Program InformationUtah is working to help promote, protect, and support breastfeeding by following these recommendations and evidenced based practices.
+Health Program InformationUtah is working to help promote, protect, and support breastfeeding by following these recommendations and evidence-based practices.

 The American Academy of Pediatrics Policy Statement, Breastfeeding and the Use of Human Milk (March 2012) states: Breastfeeding and human milk are the normative standards for infant feeding and nutrition.
 Given the documented short- and long-term medical and neurodevelopmental advantages of breastfeeding, infant nutrition should be considered a public health issue and not only a lifestyle choice.
 Hospital routines to encourage and support the initiation and sustaining of exclusive breastfeeding should be based on the American Academy of Pediatrics-endorsed WHO/UNICEF Ten Steps to Successful Breastfeeding.
 National strategies supported by the U.S. Surgeon General's Call to Action, the Centers for Disease Control and Prevention, and The Joint Commission are involved to facilitate breastfeeding practices in U.S. hospitals and communities.
 Pediatricians play a critical role in their practices and communities as advocates of breastfeeding and thus should be knowledgeable about the health risks of not breastfeeding, the economic benefits to society of breastfeeding, and the techniques for managing and supporting the breastfeeding dyad.
 Growth patterns for monitoring for the first two years of life should be accomplished by using the World Health Organization's standard growth charts that represent standards of growth patterns of healthy term breastfed infants.
 Growth charts that reflect infants fed on artificial infant formula are not accurate in measuring growth.